port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 ## Import PagerDuty Historical Data

-This documentation guides you on how to use the provided Bash script to fetch data from the PagerDuty API and injest it to Port.
-The script extracts services and incidents from PagerDuty, and sends them to Port as Microservice and Incident entities respectively.
+In this example you are going to use the provided Bash script to fetch data from the PagerDuty API and ingest it to Port.

+The script extracts services and incidents from PagerDuty, and sends them to Port as microservice and incident entities respectively.

 ## Prerequisites

 We will continue utilizing the same blueprint mentioned earlier to create the following webhook configuration.

 <details>
-<summary>PagerDuty Webhook configuration for Historical Data</summary>
+<summary>PagerDuty webhook configuration for historical data</summary>

+Remember to update the `WEBHOOK_SECRET` with the real secret you receive after subscribing to the webhook in PagerDuty.
 <PagerDutyWebhookHistory/>

 </details>

 <details>
-<summary> PagerDuty Bash Script for Historical Data </summary>
+<summary> PagerDuty Bash script for historical data </summary>

 <PagerDutyScript/>